1. What is this Notice About & Why Should You Read It?

 If you elect to use Parents Booking, you can change the email address from the one which the school has provided us with.

-We process the following types and categories of personal data:
+We process the following types and categories of personal data, but please be aware not all data is processed by all schools:

 - Title, forename and surnames of parents/carers